 Maximizes community benefits like jobs and resiliency

-Makes requirements for utilities to acquire a certain amount of energy from community-benefitting sources such as solar plus storage projects.
+Requires utilities to acquire a certain amount of energy from community-benefitting sources such as solar storage projects

 Requires utilities to invest in resiliency and reliability for the grid and for Oregon’s communities

 APANO continues to fight so that our communities have the rights, resources and recognition we deserve.
 These policies get us one step closer to the world we envision becoming a reality.

 HB 2678 & SB 791 Ranked Choice Voting Statewide Implementation Bill

 Ranked Choice Voting (RCV) lets people rank candidates in the order they prefer.
 To win, a candidate must receive more than 50% of the vote.
 If no candidate gets 50%, an “instant runoff” occurs where the ballots for the last-place candidate are instantly recounted for the voters’ second choice.

 HB 2678 brings RCV to Oregon by 1) Using RCV in all partisan primaries and 2) Replacing nonpartisan primaries with an RCV general election in November (except for counties in which home rule applies).